DRhotonCode/Capstone/README.md

 As a user I want to search for tattoo artists by location so I can find all artists in a certain location.

-As a user I want to search for tattoo artists by style so I can find all artists who specailize in that certain style.
+As a user I want to search for tattoo artists by style so I can find all artists who specialize in that certain style.

 As a tattoo artist I want to add photos to my page so that I can show off my work.